- Hits: 4482

 In the meantime, Brothers opened schools in Thurles and Limerick so now there were two more Bishops to complicate matters.
 The bottom line to all of this was the fact that each Bishop was concerned with the portion of the Church over which he had jurisdiction.

 Edmund and the Brothers discussed this possibility at many meetings and made it the subject of their prayer for several months.
-Archbishop Murray and Father Peter Kenney SJ strongly suggested that Edmund should apply to Rome for the kind of arrangement that the French Brothers of Jean Baptist De la Salle had received from the Pope for their society.
+Archbishop Murray and Father Peter Kenney SJ strongly suggested that Edmund should apply to Rome for the kind of arrangement that the French Brothers of Jean Baptist De la Salle had received from Pope Benedict XIII for their society in 1724.
 (Kenney had led the Jesuits back to Ireland in 1814 after the Suppression of the Society (1773-1814) and his first action was to open a new school at Clongowes Wood College with Edmund's help).
 Edmund had copies of the French Constitutions sent to each house so his Brothers could read them, discuss the document and pray over it.
 This was Edmund’s usual style of leadership.
 He always consulted his men before making any major decision.

 Edmund invited the Director of each house to come to a meeting at Mount Sion in August of 1817 in order to determine whether or not they wanted to pursue the course suggested by the Archbishop.
-After a week of deliberations, the Brothers unanimously resolved “to adopt a style of government similar to that outlined in the French Brief, with Rules and Constitutions… and to forward the articles to Rome for approval.”
+After a week of deliberations, the Brothers unanimously resolved “to adopt a style of government similar to that outlined in the French Brief, with Rules and Constitutions… and to forward the articles to Rome for approval".

 On the perusal of this Brief many of the Brothers were much pleased with the plan of life and government traced out in it.
 They were even convinced that a system of government similar to that pointed out in this Brief, could alone, under the Divine Protection, secure discipline and stability to their Institute.
 The members of the different houses communicated their thoughts on the subject to each other, and prayed for the light and direction of the Holy Ghost, in the change which they contemplated.